JeremyPanData/JeremyPanData/README.md

 <h1> Introduction </h1>
 <ul>
 👋 Hi, I’m @JeremyPanalytics.
 I am a UNSW PhD Student in Educational Psychology, but I have a thing for data analytics and data science. <br>
 🌱 I’m currently learning OOP, APIs, web scrapping from Dr Angela Yu's python course on Udemy (i coded this in html!).
-But, that's not my real deal... <br>
+But, that's my real deal is in Structural Equation Modelling... <br>
 📫 How to reach me: message me on LinkedIn <a href="https://www.linkedin.com/in/jeremy-pan-jiadong"> My LinkedIn~~ </a> or my <a href=mailto:jpan.dataanalytics@gmail.com>email</a><br>
 </ul>